Costco Tri-Tip - Price, Slicing Tips + Super Tender Recipe

 This is actually the lowest price I’ve seen for tri-tip from Costco in quite a while.

-Tri-Tip Taste Test
+USDA Choice Tri-Tip Roast Taste Test

-I cooked one of the Costco tri-tip steaks using the Super Tender Recipe that I have listed below and the steak was unbelievable.
+I cooked one of the Costco tri-tip steaks using the Super Tender Recipe that I have listed below, and the steak was unbelievable.

-How to Cook Costco Tri-Tip
+How to Cook Costco Tri-Tip Roast

 I used this cooking method for this review, and I have to say this was by far the best tri-tip I have ever eaten.
 If you have a sous vide, give this a try!